How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Reaction--diffusion model in the pellet

 To estimate the hydrogen production of a catalytic pellet in the absence of bubbling, we need to model the reaction and transport of hydrogen and LOHC compounds inside the pellet.
-Dehydrogenation of most LOHC compounds proceeds in several steps, producing a number of long-living partially dehydrogenated intermediaries LOHC-X, where X denotes the number of hydrogen atoms bound to LOHC~\cite{sekine_recent_2021}.
-The local composition of the mixture of LOHC compounds is defined by a system of reaction-diffusion equations as~\cite{wakao1964diffusion, huang1965mathematical}
+Dehydrogenation of most LOHC compounds proceeds in several steps, producing a number of long-lived partially dehydrogenated intermediates LOHC-X, where X denotes the number of hydrogen atoms bound to LOHC~\cite{sekine_recent_2021}.
+The local composition of the mixture of LOHC compounds is defined by a system of reaction--diffusion equations as~\cite{wakao1964diffusion, huang1965mathematical}

 where $C_X(\mathbf{x})$ are molar concentrations of partially hydrogenated LOHC compounds, $D^{\eff}_{X}$ are effective diffusion coefficients of LOHC compounds in a porous medium, the source terms $S_{X}$ are the local rates of production/consumption of partially dehydrogenated LOHC compounds due to hydrogenation/dehydrogenation and $\phi(\mathbf{x})$ is a non-dimensional function describing the spatial distribution of the available catalyst surface in the pellet.
 The source of hydrogen is then defined as